MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/video-filters-for-meeting-apps.md

 > [!NOTE]
 > A/V filters is currently available only in [Public Developer Preview](../resources/dev-preview/developer-preview-intro.md).
 You must be part of the Public Developer Preview for Microsoft Teams to use the A/V filters.

-As online meetings have become more prominent, Teams users spend significant amount of time reviewing work with teammates, watching videos together, and collaborating on video calls.
-With Video filters you can add filters, frames, makeups, and so on to videos and make your videos more presentable for meetings.
-A/V filters in Microsoft Teams provides an immersive and engaging meeting environment along with the following actions:
+As online meetings have become more prominent, teams users spend significant amount of time  reviewing work, watching videos, and collaborating with teammates on video calls.
+Considering this, Microsoft Teams provides an immersive and engaging meeting experience with video filters.

-* Easily develop filters apps for Teams meetings.

-* Bring people together and encourage them to turn on their video.

-* Apply creative, fun filters that change up users' appearance.
+Users can use the video filter app during pre-meeting and in- meeting scenarios and easily apply video effects in all meetings and calls.
+Teams supports filters, frames, makeups, and so on, to make your meeting experience more presentable.

 # [Pre-meeting](#tab/pre-meeting)